victronenergy/venus-html5-app/README.md

 ### Cypress

 Cypress is used to run integration tests on the compiled ui to make sure it opens and operated correctly in different display sizes.
-To run cypress you need to run the live server with mocked dependencies:
+To run cypress you need to run the live server with mocked mqtt:

-- `npm run dev-compile:mocked`
+- `npm run dev:mocked`

-- `npm run dev`
+Then you can run the cypress ui with `npm run cypress`.

-Then you can either run the cypress ui with `npm run cypress` or run the tests in the command line with `npm run test:ui`
+To run the ui tests in CI-style use `npm run test:ui`

 ## Deployment